 Can Too Much Çay Cause Side Effects?

 Although Turkish tea is usually harmless, excessive consumption, in particular, in the late evening, may cause a couple of undesirable effects in some individuals.
-You can read more about these side effects and safety tips in our in-depth guide.
+You can read more about these side effects and safety tips in our in-depth guide, and if you’re curious to see how the benefits and side effects of Turkish tea compare, then explore our expert breakdown for a balanced perspective.

 - Sleep Trouble: The natural caffeine in çay may cause insomnia if consumed too close to bedtime.